june-in-exile/will/apps/backend/README.md

 This guide explains how to use the backend components of the Will system for encrypting, uploading, and managing will files.

+## Workflow Overview

+The system follows a four-phase workflow with distinct roles:

+1. **Phase 1 - Testator**: Encrypts and uploads the will to IPFS, then uploads the CID to WillFactory
+2. **Phase 2 - Notary**: Notarizes the CID in WillFactory to establish legal validity
+3. **Phase 3 - Oracle**: Probates the CID in WillFactory after confirming testator's death
+4. **Phase 4 - Executor**: Creates the Will contract and executes asset transfers

 ## Prerequisites

 1. **Environment Configuration**: Ensure the `.env` file is properly configured with all required variables.